pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 ### Networking Restrictions/Considerations

-Applications are restricted in terms of their outbound/inbound network access.
+There are manifold restrictions in terms of network access from an Azure Web App.
+This section outlines limitations _specific_ to Azure App Service; apps are, in addition, still subject to Azure's [own networking restrictions](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-faq/).

 #### Network endpoint listening

+The only way an application can be accessed via the internet is through the already-exposed HTTP (`80`) and HTTPS (`443`) TCP ports; applications may not listen on other ports for packets arriving from the internet.
-Applications cannot listen on an arbitrary port which is exposed to the internet; the only external way to access the application is through port 80/443.
-However, an application can create a listen socket which is accessible only from within the sandbox.
-So two processes within a sandbox can communicate with each other using TCP/IP sockets; but not process outside the sandbox would be able to connect to the listening process within the sandbox.
-See next topic.
+However, applications may create a socket which can listen for connections from within the sandbox.
+For example, two processes within the same app may communicate with one another via TCP sockets; connection attempts incoming from outside the sandbox, albeit they be on the same machine, will fail.
+See the next topic for additional detail.

 #### Local Address Requests

-With the exception of the above case involving local listening, an application cannot connect to a local IP address; in this context local means either the loopback address (127.0.0.1) or the IP address of the VM itself.
-In general when the sandbox rejects a connection for whatever reason, the resulting .NET exception looks like:
+Connection attempts to local addresses (_e.g._ `localhost`, `127.0.0.1`) and the machine's own IP will fail, _except_ if another process in the _same_ sandbox has created a listening socket on the destination port.

+Rejected connection attempts, such as the following example which attempts to connect to `127.0.0.1:80`, from .NET will result in the following exception:
 ```
 Exception Details: System.Net.Sockets.SocketException: An attempt was made to access a socket in a way forbidden by its access permissions 127.0.0.1:80
 ```